Allocating Positional Goods: A Mechanism Design Approach: Welfare Maximization

-Assume that the social planner maximizes a weighted sum of the seller's revenue and consumer surplus, so social welfare is $W_S = \int_0^{\bar \theta} \lambda p(\theta) + U(\theta) \d F(\theta)$, where $\lambda\geq0$.
-In the monopolist provision problem where $p$ is transferred to the seller, $\lambda$ captures the weight of the seller's revenue relative to the consumer surplus.
-When the price is allowed to be negative, I assume $\lambda\geq1$, because otherwise the social planner would transfer all money from the seller to consumers.
+In many settings, a social planner maximizes a weighted sum of the seller's revenue and consumer surplus.
+Let $W_S = \E [\lambda p(\theta) + U(\theta)]$ (where $\lambda\geq0$) denote expected social welfare.
+In applications to monopolist provision of positional goods, $p$ is monetary transfer, and $\lambda$ is the welfare weight on the seller's revenue relative to consumer surplus.
+When $\lambda\geq1$, the social planner puts higher weight on the seller's revenue than consumer surplus.

-In the education or the organization application, where $p$ is the agent's nonnegative effort (so utilities are nontransferable), $\lambda$ captures the extent to which effort is socially productive. agents' effort is completely unproductive when $\lambda=0$ and productive when $\lambda=1$.
-When $\lambda>1$, the social benefit of effort is higher than the private benefit.
+In applications to education or status within organizations, $p\geq0$ is nonnegative effort, and $\lambda$ captures the degree to which effort is productive from the social perspective.
+When $\lambda=0$, the agents' effort is purely signaling.
+As $\lambda$ increases, effort becomes more productive, and the social planner has greater incentives to induce agents to exert effort.

+If negative transfers are allowed and subject to budget balance ($\E[p(\theta)]=0$), then $W_S = \E[U(\theta)]$, so full separation without exclusion, as shown in Observation~\ref{obs:1}, also maximizes social welfare.
+Therefore, the more interesting case to consider is when budget balance is not required, or when negative transfers are not allowed.
+In the former case, I assume the welfare weight $\lambda\geq1$, since otherwise a transfer from the seller to consumers would always increase social welfare without bound.